sabshire/RIDSpoofer/README.md

 8. Plug in your device, I used a NodeMCU v2, and select its COM port at `Tools` > `Port`.
 9. Press `upload`, or use Ctrl+U.
 10. The device should start broadcasting RemoteID packets generated for random flying machines.

+## Changes from jjroots version

+1. Updated the faked operator ID to properly set country of origin to US
+2. Updated to generate fake UAS ID for each drone
+3. Ensures that you have a proper GPS lock (> 7 satellites) before spoofing
+4. Gets time/date from GPS
+5. Limits Altitude to less than 400 feet
+6. Updates pilot location if spoofer is moved

+## OpenDroneID App Notes

+1. Best performance and results on Android when you disable Wifi Scan Throttling.
+It will eat your battery though.
+2. Allow plenty of time (5 - 10 minutes) for the applicationt to get a fix on all of the drones

 ## Disclaimer